LJDJGC/Learning-log/README.md

 Understanding asynchronous event handling: the function waits for user clicks rather than executing sequentially.

 Reinforcing the separation between data (player choice) and logic (round evaluation).

+## 2025/09/18 Evening
+Topic: Rock-Paper-Scissors Web Game (DOM Output Edition)
+1. Objectives

+Create a "Rock-Paper-Scissors" game in the browser

+Select the player's move with button presses

+The computer's move is random

+Display the result and score on the screen

+The first player to score 5 points wins the game

+2. Learning Content and Progress
+a) Initial Implementation

+Consistently check the result and score with console.log()

+Randomly select the computer's move with getComputerChoice()

+Input from the button with getHumanChoice()

+Determine the winner of a round with playRound(humanChoice, computerChoice)

+b) Modify for DOM Output

+Add a <div id="result"></div> to the HTML to display the results

+Replace console.log() with resultDiv.textContent = ...

+First, check by displaying only the results of the most recent round

+Take small steps and change the display destination from console → Practice "changing to DOM"

+c) Score Management

+Define humanScore and computerScore as global variables

+Update the score after determining the winner in playRound()

+Call playGame() at the end of the round to determine the winner when the player reaches 5 points

+3. Learning Discoveries and Challenges

+Calling playGame() at the end of playRound() overwrites the round results

+Displaying progress and the final winner requires careful consideration of div usage and display methods

+If outputting as a history, it is more appropriate to use appendChild

+Currently, we are testing the "overwriting display of the most recent round + score" option

+4. Next Challenge

+Organize a method for simultaneously displaying round results and scores

+Consider using separate divs for the win/loss message and score, or displaying both in a single div

+Add a mechanism to stop the game when a final winner is announced

+5. Review of Learning

+Event Listeners and DOM Learn how to coordinate outputs

+Understand the importance of functional separation of responsibilities (deciding whether a game is won or lost, updating the score, and determining the winner)

+Realize the effectiveness of iteratively checking and correcting in small increments